mathiskakal/moonshot/documents/rexmax-specifications.md

     - This is me, I am in charge of developing the project on my own, with the help of all the other stakeholders.

-- **User/Validator**
+- **User/Supervisor**

     - This is my only end user for this iteration.
 "Storemanager-A" is the store manager of Store A. Store manager translates to *Responsable d'exploitation* in french, shortened to *"Rex"*, hence "RexMax".
 This user is also the validator of my work, as it must be tailored to them.
 I am in a tight feedback loop with them.
 They give their approval for minor to medium changes.

 - **Validator**

     - This is the company's CEO, who wants to follow closely the progress of the mission with weekly meetings.
-They are accountable for this mission, and gives approval for major changes.
+They are accountable for this mission, and give their approval for major changes.

 - **Consultants**

-    - These are other store managers, who are also concerned with the problem, but to a lesser extend.
+    - These are other store managers, who are also concerned with the problem, but to a lesser extent.
 They will be next to adopt the software and give feedback on it.
-They are consulted to get another point of view on the workflow a store manager is supposed to have.
-This allows me to anticipate future needs, and to work towards process uniformity which helps with the centralisation desired by The Company.
+They are consulted to get another point of view on the ideal workflow a store manager is supposed to have.
+This allows me to anticipate future needs and to work towards process uniformity which helps with the centralisation desired by The Company.

 - **Secondary Users**

-    - These are the assistants and related functions, who might have to use the software at some point because as stores are open 7 days a week, people change seats often.
+    - These are the assistants and related functions, who might have to use the software at some point because as stores are open 7 days a week and people change seats often.
 They are consulted for minor adjustments, global understanding and context.
 They are usually informed of major changes and decisions

 ### 4) Project Methodology (How)

 > [!NOTE]
-> This part has already been covered in the project charter.
+> This part has already been covered in the [project charter](https://github.com/mathiskakal/moonshot/blob/449d1da29e50db165bf9437e2a1a5f0830aeae0a/documents/project-charter.md#methodology).
 It is also here for accessibility.

 30 days of learning, of which: